 The Rotterdam School of Law of the Erasmus University aims at academic excellence and also at making its students aware of the practical role law plays in society.
+EUR consistently rankings in the top 2% best universities internationally and the law school ranks 67th in the world for law on the Times Higher Education World University Rankings 2018.
 Courses emphasize an interdisciplinary approach to the study of law, enabling students to gain greater insights into the interaction between law and economics and between law and the social sciences.
 The interdisciplinary program and international approach to legal issues makes the Rotterdam School of Law eminently suitable to meet the demands of the international business community and judicial bodies.

 The official language of instruction at Erasmus University Rotterdam is Dutch, however courses for the exchange program are taught in English.
 Intensive Dutch courses are offered twice a year.

 Students will receive up to 12 credits towards their law degree.
 Only the credits and not the grades will transfer per ABA requirements.
 The acceptance of any credit or grade for any courses taken at the Erasmus University School of Law Rotterdam, including externships and other clinical offerings, is subject to determination by the AUWCL Office of the Registrar.
 AUWCL students will be enrolled in courses specifically geared to exchange students.